-If you care for fish properly, a disease rarely occurs.
+If you care for aquarium fish properly, a disease rarely occurs.
 However, on those occasions when a fish does become ill, having information at your fingertips is critical.
-Here's your one-stop reference about fish health, disease, treatment, and prevention.
-For community aquarium fish, here are the 10 basic rules.
+Here's your one-stop reference about fish health, disease treatment, and prevention.
+For community aquarium fish, here are the 10 basic rules to follow to keep your fish healthy:

-Make sure that the temperature in the tank is suitable for your chosen occupants.
+Make sure that the temperature in the aquarium is suitable for your chosen occupants.
+Use an aquarium heater and thermometer to keep the water at the correct temperature of the species of fish you keep.

 - Freshwater (generally): 69 F (21 C) – 80 F (27 C).